<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=510762&amp;fmt=gif">

 2. Confinement of the volatile solvent mixtures during testing is necessary to avoid evaporation and moisture contamination

-3. Solvents are often expensive and limited in quantitiy demanding for small sample volume capabilities
+3. Solvents are often expensive and limited in quantity demanding for small sample volume capabilities

 Download our application note series to read more on these challenges and learn how to overcome these challenges!